ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ## Headings

 All articles **must have a level 1 heading** of a translated article's title.
-This level 1 heading is to be placed at the start of the article.
+This level 1 heading is to be placed at the start of the article unless you have reference links placed there.
+If this happens, place this heading underneath the reference links.

-The remaining section headings must be level 2 onwards (but limit to level 5 please).
+The remaining section headings must be level 2 and onwards (but limit to level 5).

 Optionally, but preferably, add an extra line before and after the headings.
-This will help make the headings stand out a bit more when editing.
+This will help make the headings stand out when editing.

 There are two styles of heading levels 1 and 2 that Markdown supplies you: